Convergence of propositions and connectivity alike are revolutionising the TMT market

 Many telecom service providers have already started developing IoT-based services and products to satisfy the needs of customers.
 Services include various vertical markets including IoT connectivity services, data storage and management, data analytics and device monitoring.

 For example, Telefonica has leveraged its global presence to develop a one-stop shop for IoT.
-It has focused it’s efforts in South America to gain a first-mover advantage.
-Telefónica’s solutions and services are based on five main areas (mobility management, industry 5.0, utilities, eco solutions and smart spaces), all supported by a portfolio of Big Data capabilities including a multi-cloud infrastructure, a rich set of data tools and data-driven analysis.
+It has focused it’s efforts in South America to gain first-mover advantage.
+Telefónica’s solutions and services are based on five main areas (mobility management, industry 5.0, utilities, eco solutions and smart spaces), all supported by a portfolio of Big Data capabilities including multi-cloud infrastructure, a rich set of data tools and data-driven analysis.

 Case StudiesSee All